 “Markets may be down because investors have priced in China pumping in some more liquidity into the system,” Win Thin, global head of emerging-market strategy at Brown Brothers Harriman & Co., said by phone from New York.
 “The property price report may make the PBOC a little more reluctant to add to easing measures.”

-The iShares MSCI Emerging Markets Index exchange-traded fund, the ETF (EEM) tracking developing-nation shares, was little changed at 40.45.
+The iShares MSCI Emerging Markets Index exchange-traded fund, the ETF (EEM:US) tracking developing-nation shares, was little changed at 40.45.
 The Chicago Board Options Exchange Emerging Markets ETF Volatility Index, a measure of options prices on the fund and expectations of price swings, advanced 1.8 percent.

 The Bovespa gained 0.3 percent with Gafisa increasing 5.7 percent to the highest since May 7.
 B2W advanced 3.7 percent.